 Rabobank Group is an international financial service provider operating on the basis of cooperative principles.
-At 30 June 2010, it comprised 143 independent local Rabobanks and their central organisation Rabobank Nederland and its subsidiaries.
+At 30 June 2011, it comprises 141 independent local Rabobanks and their central organisation Rabobank Nederland and its subsidiaries.
 Rabobank Group operates in 48 countries.
-Its operations include domestic retail banking, wholesale and international retail banking, asset management and investment, leasing and real estate.
+Its operations include domestic retail banking, wholesale banking and international retail banking, asset management, leasing and real estate.
 It serves approximately 10 million clients around the world.
-In the Netherlands, its focus is on all-finance services and, internationally, on food and agri.
-Rabobank Group entities have strong interrelationships due to Rabobank's cooperative structure.
+In the Netherlands, its focus is on broad financial services provision in the Netherlands and primarily on the food and agribusiness internationally.
+Rabobank Group entities have strong inter-relationships due to Rabobank's cooperative structure.

 Rabobank Nederland has the highest credit rating awarded by the international rating agencies Standard & Poor's (AAA since 1981) and Moody's (Aaa since 1981).
-In terms of Tier 1 capital, Rabobank Group is among the world's 25 largest financial institutions (source: The Banker).
+Standard & Poor's and Moody's revised their outlook on these ratings from stable to negative in 2009.
+In terms of tier 1 capital, Rabobank Group is among the world's 30 largest financial institutions (source: The Banker).

 Rabobank Group's cooperative core business comprises independent local Rabobanks.
 Clients can become members of their local Rabobank.
 In turn, the local Rabobanks are members of Rabobank Nederland, the supralocal cooperative organisation that advises and supports the banks in their local services.
 Rabobank Nederland also supervises the operations, sourcing, solvency and liquidity of the local Rabobanks.
-With 950 branches and 2,986 cash-dispensing machines at 30 June 2010, the local Rabobanks form a dense banking network in the Netherlands.
+With 892 branches and 2,956 cash-dispensing machines at 30 June 2011, the local Rabobanks form a dense banking network in the Netherlands.
 The website www.rabobank.nl serves over three million online banking customers.
-In the Netherlands, the local Rabobanks serve approximately 6.8 million retail clients and approximately 800,000 corporate clients, offering a comprehensive package of financial services.
+In the Netherlands, the local Rabobanks serve approximately 6.8 million retail clients, and approximately 0.8 million corporate clients, offering a comprehensive package of financial services.